A Resolution for Repentance and Transformation

 - We have not taken seriously “every human grouping [being] reconciled and united in the church.”10

 - As a result of the polity implications of the Membership Guidelines Section III, we have driven wedges of mistrust between MC USA pastors and their congregations, and between congregations and conferences.

 We commit to:

-- Rescind the Membership Guidelines, Section III.12
+- Rescind the Membership Guidelines, Section III.11

-- Provide resources for individuals, congregations, and conferences to engage with repentance and reconciliation in their own contexts.
+- Provide denominational resources for individuals, congregations, and conferences to engage with repentance and reconciliation in their own contexts.
 Such resources should explore historic harms, encourage truth-telling, and address areas of intersectionality.